UPDATE: Circumference of Silence, will be released on July 8, 2021 by Black Rose Writing. CLICK HERE to pre-order.

 October 26, 2014

 Mali Feuer stands outside her mother’s door, struggling to fit the key into the lock.
 The narrow, carpeted hallway is dim, stuffy.
 Talk show voices bark unintelligible words at her from inside the apartment next door.
 Now the key is in but won’t turn.
-With an impatient huff, she yanks her messenger bag off her shoulder, abandoning it to the floor along with her mother’s mail.
+With an impatient huff, she yanks her messenger bag off her shoulder and, along with her mother’s mail, abandons it to the floor.
 Unencumbered, she tries again, this time pulling the door in tight and turning the key at the same time.
-The bolt clicks back, the door gives way.
+The bolt clicks back and the door gives way.

 Through the window, at the opposite end of the living room, a strip of the East River glimmers, winking at her in the sunlight.
-She leaves her mother’s keys and mail on the little table in the entryway, slings her bag across the back of a dining chair, and heads for the balcony.
-She pushes the door wide open to let badly needed air into the place—exactly, she thinks, as her mother would have done—and steps outside.
+She deposits her mother’s keys and mail on the little table in the entryway and, slinging her bag across the back of a dining chair, she heads for the balcony, pushes the door wide open, lets badly needed air into the place—exactly, she thinks, as her mother would have done—and steps outside.